arachne-threat-intel/thread/PERSONAS.md

 ## Persona 3: Beatrix, IT Administrator
 Background: Beatrix works as an IT administrator at a medium-sized manufacturing company.
 Her role involves managing the organisation's network and ensuring its security.
 Beatrix has a strong technical background but is not a cybersecurity expert.

-Motivations and Needs: Beatrix needs accessible cybersecurity tools that can assist her in identifying potential threats within the organization's network.
+Motivations and Needs: Beatrix needs accessible cybersecurity tools that can assist her in identifying potential threats within the organisation's network.
 While she isn't a dedicated CTI analyst, she values solutions that can enhance security.

 Pathway for Beatrix:
 1. Discovery: Beatrix stumbles upon Thread while researching cybersecurity solutions suitable for her role.